KevinOchs/hexapod_ros/README.md

 This is my implementation of a hexapod functioning in the ROS framework.
 Agnostic to either a 3dof or 4dof hexapod.
 It is still very much a work in progress and I am still actively developing it.

-Gait style is a simple sinusoidal tripod gait.
-I chose it due to its simplicity and smooth transitions between steps.
+Thanks to Shubhankar Das there are two gaits offered, the original sinusoidal tripod gait and a new ripple gait.

 * Author: Kevin M. Ochs
 * Contributor: Shubhankar Das